 Human factors and useability engineering have increasingly come to be seen as significantly important in the design for safety of medical devices.
 The MHRA have produced guidance here, dated January 2021.
+HSE have general guidance here.

 This document is written in terms of the UK MDR 2002+ regulation as applied in GB.
 The document also lists: